 Where: Lazada primarily serves the Southeast Asian market, connecting sellers with a broad and diverse consumer base across multiple countries.

-How much: Sellers on Lazada typically incur fees based on their sales, with a commission structure.
-Specifics may vary, and sellers should refer to the platform’s terms for accurate details.
+How much: Sellers on Lazada typically incur fees based on their sales, with a commission structure that varies by category.
+Specific rates may vary, and sellers should refer to the platform’s terms for accurate details.

-Customer profile: Lazada attracts a significant monthly visitor count, estimating 150 million users throughout Southeast Asia.
+Customer profile: Lazada attracts a significant monthly visitor count, with approximately 150 million users throughout Southeast Asia in 2025.

 Key requirements for sellers: Sellers need to meet specific criteria, ensuring product quality and compliance with Lazada’s policies.
 The platform may have certain verification processes for sellers.